 After the initial notifications have been made, IRWD will act to save the dam and minimize impacts to life, property, and the environment.
-Depending on the nature of the incident, a Unified Command may be established by the Irvine Police Department and OCFA, and an ICP may be established to coordinate emergency response and/or evacuations.
+Depending on the nature of the incident, a unified command may be established by the Irvine Police Department and the Orange County Fire Authority, and an ICP may be established to coordinate emergency response and/or evacuations.
 During this step, there is a continuous process of taking actions, assessing the status of the situation, and keeping others informed through communication channels established during the initial notifications.
-Additional resources may be requested through the ICP, City of Irvine EOC, or County and OA EOC if requirements exceed the IRWD internal maintenance, construction, and contracting capabilities.
+Additional resources may be requested through the ICP, City of Irvine EOC, or Orange County EOC if requirements exceed the IRWD internal maintenance, construction, and contracting capabilities.

-Table 5-2 Possible Remedial Actions provides the dam owner/operator with a set of actions to take for different events.
+A set of remedial actions that may be taken during different potential dam safety incidents is provided in Table 5-2.
 The actions listed are not all inclusive of those that may need to be taken during an emergency.
 Use the Emergency Incident Log (Appendix F) to document the emergency event.